mcaimi/ocp4-signature-verification/README.rst

         nexus-registry.apps.ocp4.sandbox595.opentlc.com:
             sigstore: https://signature.apps.ocp4.sandbox595.opentlc.com/sigstore

-Create a file like this for all repositories mentioned in the policy.json file modified at step 1
+Create a file like this for all custom/official repositories enumerated in the policy.json file and that need GPG signature verification.

-3) Generate the MachineConfig manifests with the provided script (under machineconfig/)
+2) Generate the MachineConfig manifests with the provided script (under machineconfig/)

 .. code:: bash

-  # ./gen-machineconfig.sh -k /path/to/nexus-key.gpg
+  # ./gen-machineconfig.sh -k /path/to/nexus-key.gpg -r /path/to/nexus-registry.apps.ocp4.sandbox595.opentlc.com.yaml

 This will create two MachineConfig manifest files under the ./rendered/ folder: